-Dryden Brush Collection: The Dryden Transfer Station accepts tree trimmings, garden waste, brush, and wood waste from the pest-free zone at a reduced disposal rate.
+Dryden Brush Collection: The Dryden Transfer Station accepts tree trimmings, garden waste, brush, and wood waste from the pest-free zone at a per ton rate lower than the landfill disposal rate.
 Those materials are stockpiled temporarily and then ground up by a contractor.
-The resulting chips are made available to the public to use as mulch or to businesses, such as Stemilt, for composting components.
-It is proving difficult to find secondary processing of organics, and at an affordable rate.
-Chip piles are substantial and do not yet have high demand.
-The new compost facility in Winton is charging for the chips, and the haul is approximately 40 miles (80 miles RT) from the Dryden transfer station.
+The resulting chips are made available to the public to use as mulch or to businesses, such as Stemilt and Winton MFG, for composting.